 Kyubey exploded.
 Everyone jumped from the sudden noise of the firing of an M98 Widow, looking around, and soon spotting the culprit - body trembling slightly, head-flaps forming a yet-unseen configuration, and photoreceptor bearing a reddish tint to its blue light.
 Despite the being's infancy in terms of possession of emotion, one thing was abundantly clear:

 "Unacceptable methods" the Geth stated.
 "Unforgivable transgressions.
 The ends do not at all justify the means in this situation.
 Entities designate 'Incubators' violate the right to self-determinate of targeted species, strip sapient races of their right to walk their own path, forcefully manipulate target species' developments to their detriment, steal their target races' futures for their own goals, condemn species to extinction for no true worthy purpose.
 They are no better than the Reapers."

-Wave Motion Gun: The Starshot's particle-beam cannon.
-Also, some of Teana's and Marie's higher-end attacks.
+- Wave-Motion Gun: The Starshot's particle-beam cannon.
+Also, some of the mages' higher-end attacks.

 - Wishplosion: In Book 18, Madoka's wish is for all present and future Puella & Puer Magi's souls/Hearts to be returned to their natural incorporeal states within their bodies instead of as Soul Gems; among other things, it turns out that Puellae Magi were becoming Witches/Heartless because their Hearts were outside their bodies and thus exposed to the corruptive Darkness of the physical plane, this wish means they're no longer exposed to that, and thus no longer have to constantly keep their Gems clean to avoid becoming Witches.
 Though Puellae who become Heartless the "usual" ways (succumbing to Darkness or being forcibly transformed by Heartless) will still become Witches, her wish nonetheless means that Puella Magi no longer live with a Fate Worse than Death sentence.